twisted/pydoctor/docs/source/usage.rst

 Currently, custom HTLM templates needs to be handled with some "monkeypatch" that will selectively use the appropriate templates.

-See the Twisted :py:class:`twisted:twisted.python._release.APIBuilder` custom class documentation .
-Naviguate to the source code for a better overview.
+See the Twisted :py:class:`twisted:twisted.python._release.APIBuilder` custom class documentation.
+Navigate to the source code for a better overview.
 The key thing is to apply a patch to the :py:func:`pydoctor:pydoctor.templatewriter.util.templatefile` function before the build.

 .. note:: Not fully documented, prone to break